P3PSIE/p3psie.github.io/README.md

 **Waveform not showing:**
 - For YouTube: This is expected if playback hasn't started
 - For local files: Make sure Web Audio API is supported in your browser

+**YouTube ads playing:**
+- This is expected behavior - YouTube ads cannot be blocked via the API
+- We use privacy-enhanced mode which may reduce (but not eliminate) ads
+- Ads are shown based on the video uploader's monetization settings
+- Solutions: Use local audio files (no ads) or YouTube Premium subscription

 ## Credits